{

-Multiple ways to add an element to an array in swift with example
+Multiple ways to add an element to an array in Swift with example

-This tutorial shows multiple ways to add an element to an array in swift with examples.
+This tutorial shows multiple ways to add an element to an array in Swift with examples.

-• add an element to end of an array using append method.
+• Add an element to the end of an array using the append method.
 [1,2].append(3) returns [1,2,3]

-• Add an element at index position using insert method.
+• Add an element at the index position using the insert method.
 [11,12].insert(2,0) adds an element at index=0, returns [2,11,12]

-• += operator that adds element to end. ["one", "two"]+=["three"]returns ["one", "two","three"]
+• += operator that adds an element to the end. ["one", "two"]+=["three"]returns ["one", "two", "three"]

-Elements can be added to the start, middle, or end of an array.
+Element adds to the start, middle, or end of an array.

-How to add an element to an array in swift
+How to add an element to an array in Swift

 There are multiple ways we can add an element either start, end, or index=0.